 Embrace and Drive Change

-HighTechU is truly a community-led non-profit initiative, and would not be possible without the amazing contributions of our Educational and Industry partners.
+HighTechU is truly a community-led non-profit initiative, and would not be possible without the amazing contributions of our Educational and Industry partners and supporters.
 Through their on-going support we are able to offer a program that can pivot quickly in the ever changing world of technology, delivering relevant and meaningful opportunities for island youth that helps address the growing demand for talent in BC and beyond.

 The goal of HighTechU is to provide local youth, in grades 9-12, with opportunities to develop their technical abilities, build tech-focused workplace skills, and gain real-life experience with leading technology companies on Vancouver Island.
 To help us accomplish this goal, there are three main programs within HighTechU: the Community Hub, the Skills Academy and our Summer Internships.
 Learn more about each of the HighTechU programs by clicking on the relevant buttons below: